 i.
 The home network UDM may determine to update UE with prioritized list of hosting network information using SoR procedure.
 Following triggers may apply:

-- UE location as part of Registration procedure.
+- UE location as part of Registration procedure which can be based on monitoring event of entering Areas of Interest (AOI) configured at the AMF or UE.

 - UE subscription data change, e.g. via external parameter provisioning.

-Editor's note: It is FFS whether home network, may broadcast in a SIB an indication that localised service(s) are available in the geographic locality of the cell that is broadcasting.

 Editor's note: Whether SIB can include localized service information for hosting network selection is FFS and it shall be evaluated by SA3 on if it is feasible from security aspect.

 NOTE: Given the potential large content of SIB information for manual selection, on demand SIB solution as already defined in TS 38.331 [14] can be used.
 Details of this option are to be determined by RAN WG2.